 Let's get started, I keep all of these ingredients on hand and I would bet you probably have most, if not all, of these ingredients too!
-By the way, this recipe is so much fun for little bakers looking to celebrate this feast day.
+By the way, this recipe is so much fun for little bakers looking to celebrate a feast day.
 They can easily pour in the ingredients, knead the dough with your help, and sprinkle on their favorite toppings.
 Not to mention, seeing the dough rise to the top of the bowl can be fun too.

 Prep Time: 2 hrs 30 min

 The Cast and Crew

 1 1/3 Warm water (between 100-100 degrees F)